 “A Startling Challenge in Using the Gospel in Politics ”

 A great teacher takes something we have always known and helps us to understand it in a whole new way.
 She turns the light on and we are startled to see what’s been there right in front of us all along.

-Dr. Amy-Jill Levine completely enthralled and thoroughly challenged those who attended Gospel Politics just prior to the November Elections.
-Forget feeling smug or comfortable.
-She set some useful guidelines early on: …”how the Bible might be discussed is to think of the Bible less as a book of answers and more as a book that helps us raise the right questions.
+Dr. Amy-Jill Levine completely enthralled and thoroughly challenged those who attended Gospel Politics just prior to the November 2016 Elections, setting some useful guidelines early on: …”how the Bible might be discussed is to think of the Bible less as a book of answers and more as a book that helps us raise the right questions.
 It forces us to think about issues that were important in the First Century – the same issues: government, health care, family values, the military, capital punishment, taxes – they were of concern then and they are of concern today…The Bible opens up those questions.

 She then added an important caution: Too often The Bible is being used as a weapon to do damage … So when we use the Bible, let’s use it carefully.